Shreyas-AiCode/Fraudulent_Claim_Detection/README.md

 Save time by flagging only risky claims for manual investigation

 👨‍💻 Contributors
-This project was developed as a team case study by:
+This project was developed by

-Shubhankar Chakravarty

 Shreyas Somani

-Udipt Raj

-📌 Submission Info
-This repository is structured as per submission guidelines and includes:

-- Starter notebook with added code

-- All visualizations and modeling steps

-- Final recommendations and business insights